apache/airflow/docs/operators-and-hooks-ref.rst

 Airflow has support for `Amazon Web Services <https://aws.amazon.com/>`__.

-All hooks are based on :mod:`airflow.contrib.hooks.aws_hook`.
+All hooks are based on :mod:`airflow.providers.amazon.aws.hooks.aws_hook`.

 Service operators and hooks
 '''''''''''''''''''''''''''